astral-sh/uv/crates/pep440-rs/python/Readme.md

 assert Version("2.0") in VersionSpecifier("==2")
 ```

-Unlike [pypa/packaging](https://github.com/pypa/packaging), this library always matches preleases.
+Unlike [pypa/packaging](https://github.com/pypa/packaging), this library always matches prereleases.
-To only match final releases, filter with `.any_prelease()` beforehand.
+To only match final releases, filter with `.any_prerelease()` beforehand.

 PEP 440 has a lot of unintuitive features, including: